Aakanksha0209/CSS_Properties/README.md

  `Padding`</br> - Gives specified amount of space.</br></br>
  `Border Styles`</br> - Helps apply various borders (Solid, dotted, dashes).</br></br>
  `Text Alignments`</br> - Helps align texts (Center, Left, Right).</br></br>

+ These are some of the properties that were used while the development of this project. <br>
+ You can find the [webpages here](https://github.com/amaandakhway1234/CSS_Properties/tree/main/Webpages)